14 White Dog Breeds in Every Size, Shape & Fluff Level

 Related: Homemade Dog Food Nutrition Calculator: 3 Steps for Meals!

-10. Hypoallergenic White Dog Breed for Allergy Sufferers: Coton de Tulear
+10. White Dog Breed Ideal for Allergy Sufferers: Coton de Tulear

-11. Best White Dog Breed for Apartment Living: Maltipoo
+11. Top White Dog Breed for Apartment Dwellers: Maltipoo

-13. Favourite White Dog Breed for Hunting: English Pointer
+13. Top White Dog Breed for Hunting Enthusiasts: English Pointer

-14. Rare White Dog Breed With the Best Name: Norrbottenspets
+14. Uncommon White Dog Breed With the Coolest Name: Norrbottenspets

-Have You Heard?
-White Dog Breeds and Deafness
+Did You Know?
+White Dog Breeds and Hearing Loss

-While the prevalence of congenital deafness among the various breeds remains understudied, OFA says Dalmatians have the highest incidence.
-About 22% of all Dalmatians in the U.S. are deaf in one ear, and 8% are deaf in both.
-One reason we don’t have significant numbers is that hearing test devices for dogs have only recently become available.
-Moreover, unless tested, dogs who are deaf in only one ear can appear to have normal hearing.
+Although large-scale studies on breed-specific deafness rates are limited, OFA reports that Dalmatians show the highest numbers.
+Approximately 22% of Dalmatians in the U.S. are deaf in one ear, and around 8% are deaf in both ears.
+One reason we lack extensive data is that reliable hearing tests for dogs have only recently become more accessible.
+Plus, dogs that are deaf in one ear often behave normally and can go undiagnosed without specific testing.

 FAQs